Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

-# Software Carbon Intensity (SCI) Specification (version 1.0)
+# Software Carbon Intensity (SCI) Specification

 ## Scope

-This document, the Software Carbon Intensity technical specification, describes a methodology for calculating the rate of carbon emissions for a software system.
-The purpose of the score is to increase awareness and transparency of an applications sustainability credentials.
-The score will help software practitioners make better, evidence-based, decisions during system design, development, and deployment, that will ultimately minimize carbon emissions.
+This specification describes a methodology for calculating the rate of carbon emissions for a software system; that is, its SCI score.
+The purpose of this score is to increase awareness and transparency of an application's sustainability credentials.
+The score will help software practitioners make better, evidence-based decisions during system design, development, and deployment, that will ultimately minimize carbon emissions.
 A reliable, consistent, fair and comparable measure allows targets to be defined during development and progress to be tracked.

 ## Introduction